There will most definitely come a time when a pool’s water needs to be drained either for pool closing, repairs, replaster, or vinyl replacement.

 5. Plug the pump into a GFCI outlet.
 The pump should start running at this point.

-6. Check the drain point to ensure no knots in your hose and that the water flows freely.
+6. Check the drain point to ensure there are no knots in your hose and that the water flows freely.

 7. Check periodically on your water levels.
 Depending on how much water is being drained, the process can take up to a day or longer.